 3. Exploring the History and Diverse Landscapes of Churchill: I was endlessly fascinated by the diverse landscapes of Churchill.
 There were so many sites of historical significance that really brought the town to life for me.
 There was such a unique interplay between the natural and the man-made in Churchill.
 In one example, amazing rocky beaches with reflective pools were juxtaposed with the iconic shipwreck of the Ithaca.
 There were also countless murals scattered throughout Churchill, each of which has some sort of unique story behind it, which adds to the character of this already fascinating town.
 Other highlights were the Miss Piggy abandoned plane and the “Polar Bear Jail.”

 4. Curious Beluga Whales: Churchill is also known for the huge numbers of beluga whales that populate its waters in July and August.
 I learned so much thanks to our guides from Lazy Bear Expeditions.
 During the summer months, these incredible creatures come to the shallow waters of the Hudson Bay at the mouth of the Churchill River (and other northern river estuaries) to feed, and give birth.
-It was such an amazing experience kayaking and snorkeling with these friendly and curious creatures.
+It was such an amazing experience kayaking with these friendly and curious creatures.
 These graceful giants would swim right up to us and inspect us just as we were studying them.
 I had no idea just how many of these whales would be in the Churchill River and how much fun they would be to interact with.